dobromir-hristov/vuecommunity/docs/guide/ecosystem/client-server-communication.md

 You can also import a library like `isomorphic-fetch` for using fetch in Node.js environment, where it is not available.

-To use it with Vue, you dont need plugins, you can just import `fetch` and start working.
+To use it with Vue, you don't need plugins, you can just import `fetch` and start working.

 <useful-links>
 <useful-links-section title="Tutorials">